2018 Connecticut Senate election: Recounts

-2019 Legislative Session
+2019 legislative session

-Three Democratic State Senators, Tim Larson, Beth Bye and Terry Gerratana, resigned on January 8, 2019, in order to join newly elected Governor Ned Lamont's administration.
-These resignation reduced the Democratic majority to 20–13.
+Three Democratic state senators, Tim Larson, Beth Bye and Terry Gerratana, resigned on January 8, 2019, in order to join newly elected Governor Ned Lamont's administration.
+These resignations reduced the Democratic majority to 20–13.
 According to state law, a special election must be conducted to fill the vacant seats.
 The governor must call for an election no later than 10 days after the vacancy happens.
 All special elections must be held no later than 46 days after a governor's declaration.
 The special elections were held on February 26, 2019.
 Democrats Saud Anwar and Derek Slap won the 3rd and 5th State Senate district respectively, while Republican Gennaro Bizzarro flipped the 6th State Senate district.
 The special elections thus resulted in a 22-14 Democratic majority.

-On January 9, 2019, 33 Senators and 149 State Representatives were sworn in as members of the Connecticut General Assembly.
+On January 9, 2019, 33 senators and 149 state representatives were sworn in as members of the Connecticut General Assembly.
 The newly elected General Assembly was sworn in with the most female members of all time.